 💗 Why This Recipe Works

-- Perfect for busy nights and pairs with any side dish.
+- Perfect for busy nights and pairs well with any side dish, like our Thai turkey curry.

-- Homemade for a healthier option that kids love.
+- Homemade is a healthier option that kids love.

 - Low-calorie and great for meal prepping-make ahead, store, and reheat as needed.